 Hemp is one of the most versatile types of plants.
 It’s been in existence since the history of mankind.
 Evidence suggests that hemp was also among the catalysts that lead to early innovations.
 What has made this plant to stand out at this moment is hemp oil?
-Outlined below is an overview of hemp as well as hemp oil.
+Outlined below is an overview.

 What is Hemp?